 The length of stem cell injections depends on several factors and some pre-existing conditions.
 We’ve helped hundreds of patients relieve their chronic pain through stem cell treatment.
 With that being said, the average time a patient can expect pain relief using bone marrow stem cells is between 10 to 15 years.
 There are some patients that receive a lifetime of pain relief from stem cell therapy.
 Many patients only receive one stem cell treatment that will last the remainder of their lifetime.

-Dr. Harris is one of the very few in the country performing intra-discal and subchondral injections to treat back pain and joint pain.
+Dr. Harris is one of the very few physicians in the country performing intra-discal and subchondral injections to treat back pain and joint pain.
 Our clinic has helped hundreds of patients all across the country be free of their chronic joint and back pain, improving their quality of life.
 When our patients say that stem cell treatment helped change their lives, they genuinely mean it.

 Innovative Spine and Pain Institute